 Standard Operating Procedures (SOP) Design and Automation

-Standard Operating Procedures (SOPs), first adopted by the railroad industry in an effort to prevent literal train wrecks, have become widely embraced by many businesses that wish to avoid figurative train wrecks.
+Standard Operating Procedures (SOPs), first adopted by the railroad industry to prevent literal train wrecks, have become widely embraced by many businesses that wish to avoid figurative train wrecks.
 It's safe to say that every business (except perhaps a sole proprietorship) stands to benefit from formalizing its SOPs.
 But that still doesn’t truly answer the question, “what are SOPs,” or rather, “what are SOPs for”?
 Here is a working definition of SOPs:

 "SOPs are established or prescribed methods to be followed routinely for the performance of designated operations or in designated situations.
 They are also known as standing operating procedures."